Operations

 // Mutation - modify data

-gql.default(({ mutation }, { $var }) =>
+gql.default(({ mutation, $var }) =>

-mutation.operation({ name: "CreateUser", variables: [...] }, ({ f, $ }) => [...])
+mutation.operation({ name: "CreateUser", variables: { ... }, fields: ({ f, $ }) => ({ ... }) })

 );